You are here:Home/Drug Abuse/How Does Community-Based Drug Rehab Work?

 It is known that being connected to anetwork of supportive people, whether they are family members or a tight network of friends, makes a recovery from addiction more likely, and being able to feel these connections whilst undergoing treatment can be helpful to some people.

 The ability to work, to care for children

 Not everyone can stop working or leave their children or aging parents with loving family members while focusing on treating their addiction; it is simply not feasible.

 Community-based drug rehab provides options for those who cannot walk away from their lives to enter an addiction treatment program, sometimes flexibly assisting with childcare or scheduling so that the addicted person can attend sessions.

 And, the results of community-based rehabilitation are encouraging

-Aresearch reportpublished by European Addiction Research revealed that 64% of patients who were addicted to alcohol and participated in community-based drug rehab were sober six months after finishing the program.
+Aresearch reportpublished by European Addiction Research revealed that 64% of patients addicted to alcohol and who participated in community-based drug rehab were sober six months after finishing the program.
 It should be noted that the research was focused on subsets of subjects, meaning that these results do not hold for a random sampling of all subjects who attend community-based drug rehab, but the news is highly encouraging.

-Community-based drug rehabilitation has been proved to an effective treatment for some people who were living with a debilitating addiction.
+Community-based drug rehabilitation has been proved to be an effective treatment for some people living with a debilitating addiction.
 Should you or a loved one want to learn more about community-based drug rehab, or if you have any questions about drug and alcohol addiction, contact us at Beachway Therapy Center today.